Akshada-26/Currency-Converter/README.md

- ## Currency Converter App
+ ## Currency Converter

-A **Currency Converter App** that allows users to convert amounts between two currencies using real-time exchange rates.
+A **Currency Converter** that allows users to convert amounts between two currencies using real-time exchange rates.
 The app features a clean, responsive design, built with semantic HTML, CSS, and JavaScript.
 It fetches data dynamically from APIs to populate the currency dropdowns and performs live conversions using an Exchange Rate API.

 ---